Steve Cohen (politician): Impeachment matters

 In 2009, Cohen was in the unanimous majority voting to adopt all four articles of impeachment against Judge Samuel B. Kent.
 All House members participating in the vote voted in favor of each article, with the exception of one member who voted "present" on the fourth article.
 In 2010, he was also in the unanimous majority that approved all four articles of impeachment against Judge Thomas Porteous.
 He was also appointed and served as an impeachment manager for Porteous's impeachment trial.

 On August 17, 2017, Cohen stated plans to bring forward articles of impeachment against President Donald Trump owing to Trump's series of comments about a white nationalist rally in Charlottesville, Virginia, five days earlier.
 Cohen stated on his website:

 I believe the President should be impeached and removed from office.
 Instead of unequivocally condemning hateful actions by neo-Nazis, white nationalists and Klansmen following a national tragedy, the President said "there were very fine people on both sides."
 There are no good Nazis.
 There are no good Klansmen.

 On August 15, Trump had commented on the rally, saying that there were "very fine people on both sides" but explicitly excluding "the neo-Nazis and the white nationalists, because they should be condemned totally".
 No articles of impeachment were introduced at this point.

 On October 31, 2019, Cohen voted for the resolution to establish procedures for public hearings in the then-ongoing impeachment inquiry against Donald Trump.
 On December 18, 2019, Cohen voted for both articles of impeachment against Trump in Trump's first impeachment.

 On June 30, 2020, Cohen and 35 cosponsors introduced a resolution (H.Res.1032) on the House floor calling for the impeachment of Attorney General William Barr for many instances of alleged malfeasance.

 On January 13, 2021, Cohen voted for the article of impeachment in the second impeachment of Donald Trump.

+In May 2026 Cohen introduced six Articles of Impeachment against Supreme Court Chief Justice John Roberts for "committing high crimes and misdemeanors by violating the Constitution, disregarding his statutory obligations as Chief Justice, and breaching his oaths of office".